devmrwor/react-hooks-props-basics/README.md

 ```

 There is quite a bit going on here.
 Most notably, we are passing information
 from a parent component to many child components.
+Specifically, we are doing this by creating a prop called `commentText` to pass to each `Comment` component, which is then accessible in each instance of `Comment` as `this.props.commentText`.
 Let's expand the HTML that
 this would ultimately render:

 ```html